 Rebecca’s main area of interests include: women’s health, aches and pains especially shoulder problems, sleep difficulties, anxiety and stress, digestive issues, hormone balance (menstrual and menopausal symptoms), depression as well as low energy.

 In addition to acupuncture, other treatments offered are cupping and facial rejuvenation via acupuncture.

-As well as receiving treatments, you will be provided with advice on diet and lifestyle from a Chinese Medicine perspective that will enhance the effects of your treatments even further.
+As well as receiving treatments, Rebecca may provide advice on diet and lifestyle from a Chinese Medicine perspective that will enhance the effects of your treatments even further.

-Despite needles being used, treatments are relaxing and deeply nourishing while focusing on the individual health needs of each person.
+Despite needles being used, treatments are often reported as being relaxing and deeply nourishing.
 As acupuncture treats the whole person and gets to the root of the issue and pattern, improvements may also be noticed in a patient’s sleep, energy and stress levels and as well as feeling like their better self while being treated for their main health issue.

 As a member of the British Acupuncture Council, https://www.acupuncture.org.uk/ ,the Code of Conduct requires members to regularly update their skills and maintain a high level of acupuncture safety and standards.
 Rebecca loves learning new ways to help patients on their path to health and wellbeing.